Drashti-P/Loan-Risk-Analysis/README.md

 Background: Having studied Neural Networks and Deep Learning in my postgraduate course, I completed this project as a bridge to applying these concepts in a real-world setting and to begin exploring quantitative finance.
 Please do not hesitate to get in touch if you have ideas for extending the work or any feedback!

-(Side note: I purposefully chose to keep this network simple given the small dataset to avoid overtraining.)
+_Side note: I purposefully chose to keep this network simple given the small dataset to avoid overtraining._

+***The uploaded code will be adjusted and tidied soon with comments explaining the code and flow of work.***